Bible translations into Danish: Post Reformation

-Since the 1500s, however, the history of Danish Bible translations can generally be divided into three main periods.
+Since the 16th-century, however, the history of Danish Bible translations can generally be divided into three main periods.

 The legacy of Luther (16th – 17th century)

 With the Reformation came an increased interest ensuring the Bible was accessible to everyone.
 In 1522, Martin Luther published his new translation of the New Testament from Greek and, in 1534, a translation of the entire Bible based on the Greek and Hebrew scriptures.
 In 1524, Christian II had Luther's translation used for a Danish-language printing of the New Testament.
 In 1550, Christian III authorized the first complete translation of the Bible into Danish, which was overseen by a panel of seven theologians and printed by the German printer Ludwig Dietz with 85 woodcuts from Erhard Altdorfer.

 Additional translations were made in 1589 under Frederick II and in 1633 under Christian IV.
 These translations were more idiomatic and focused on conveying the meaning of the scripture.